PierreGtch/embedding_eeg_2022/README.md

 # Embedding neurophysiological signals

-## Dependancies installation
+## Dependencies installation
-To install the necessary dependancies, you can simply use `conda`:
+To install the necessary dependencies, you can simply use `conda`:
 ```
 conda env create -f environment.yml
 ```